 Consider the Flow

 "Consider your home's floor plan during color selection," advises Ashley Banbury, senior designer for HGTV HOME by Sherwin-Williams.
 "Using a common transitional color can create a cohesive flow throughout the rooms.
-This can be achieved by selecting the same color for the connecting spaces like hallways and entries.
-Be mindful of your views and sight lines, if you can see into a connecting space select a color that complements the room's color."
+This can be achieved by selecting the same color for the connecting spaces like hallways and entries."

 "Don't only think of the room you're decorating," adds Charlotte Cosby, head of creative at Farrow & Ball.
 When deciding on colors for your home, adjoining rooms should definitely be a factor as the rhythm and flow of any household is very important.
 Selecting paint colors should create a cohesive flow so that your home does not feel disjointed."